jabbera/InterfaceBug/README.md

 This is a demo showing how removing a property from an interface that is unused in the application can cause it to break on a class that is not derived from directly or indirectly from said interface.
 (This sounds crazy.....
 I can't belive it's true)

-Run build.bat for a demo.
+Run build.bat from a VS2017 command prompt for a demo.

 It will build a base class library.
 (Containing an internal interface called ITroubleInterface with a property called QueryContext.
 This interface is only used from an internal class that is never instanitated.)